Transport Est-Ouest Rouennais: Vehicles

 Each vehicle also has a GPS locator on board, which allows traffic signals to give the TEOR buses priority at busy intersections, keeping them moving as much as possible.
 Four doors on each side of the vehicle allow fast and easy boarding and exiting.

 Optical guidance

 The system is notable for its use of optical guidance of the vehicles at the stations.
 Markings on the roadway and camera systems on the vehicles were used for docking.
-However for many years the system was deactivated due to poor reliability arising from the sun, dirt, grease and oil build-up on the road diminishing the pavement markings' contrast, despite the system stated to work even if just one-third of the stripes are visible.
 A similar optical system is used by the Autonomous Rail Rapid Transit system.

 Irisbus Citelis 18

 The TEOR runs a fleet of 28 articulated Irisbus Citelis 18 manufactured by Irisbus, each with a seating capacity of 43 and able to accommodate 67 more standing.
 The vehicles run on a diesel motor system that produce less emissions than regular buses (Euro 3).

 Stations

 TEOR stations are easily accessible for all users, including those with reduced mobility.